Paulo Sérgio (footballer, born 1968)

-Paulo Sérgio Bento Brito (born 19 February 1968), known as Paulo Sérgio, is a Portuguese retired footballer who played as a forward, currently manager of Portimonense.
+Paulo Sérgio Bento Brito (born 19 February 1968), known as Paulo Sérgio, is a Portuguese former professional footballer who played as a forward.
+He is currently manager of Saudi Pro League club Al-Okhdood.

 He amassed Primeira Liga totals of 86 matches and 18 goals over seven seasons, but played mainly in the lower divisions of Portugal.
+He also spent a year in the French fourth tier with Grenoble, in a 17-year senior career.

-Paulo Sérgio began his career as manager in 2003 and went on to be in charge of several teams, including Vitória Guimarães, Sporting CP, and Hearts in Scotland.
+Paulo Sérgio began his career as manager in 2003 and went on to be in charge of several teams, including Vitória de Guimarães, Sporting CP and Hearts.
+He won the 2011–12 Scottish Cup with the last of those clubs.

 Playing career

 Born in Estremoz, Alentejo Region, Paulo Sérgio's football career was spent mainly as a substitute, at least in the Primeira Liga.
-In 17 professional seasons, he represented C.D.
-Olivais e Moscavide, U.D.
-Vilafranquense, C.F.
-Os Belenenses – his most steady period, helping the Lisbon side finish in second position in the Segunda Liga in 1991–92 with a career-best eight goals, with the consequent promotion – F.C.
-Paços de Ferreira (his best year in the top division came whilst at this club, scoring five times in 26 games in the 1993–94 campaign, even though 14 of those came from the bench, as they were eventually relegated), S.C.
-Salgueiros, Vitória de Setúbal, C.D.
-Feirense, C.D.
-Santa Clara, G.D.
-Estoril Praia and S.C.
-Olhanense.
+In 17 professional seasons, he represented Olivais e Moscavide, Vilafranquense, Belenenses – his most steady period, helping the Lisbon side finish in second position in the Segunda Liga in 1991–92 with a career-best eight goals, with the consequent promotion – Paços de Ferreira (his best year in the top division came whilst at this club, scoring five times in 26 games in the 1993–94 campaign, even though 14 of those came from the bench, as they were eventually relegated), Salgueiros, Vitória de Setúbal, Feirense, Santa Clara, Estoril and Olhanense.

-In 1998–99, Paulo Sérgio had a spell abroad with French team Grenoble Foot 38, in the Championnat de France Amateur.
+In 1998–99, Paulo Sérgio had a spell abroad with French team Grenoble, in the Championnat de France Amateur.

 Coaching career

 Portugal

 Paulo Sérgio took up coaching after retiring in 2003, his first experience being with his last club Olhanense, for three seasons.
 He next managed another former team, Azores's Santa Clara.

 Paulo Sérgio's first spell in the top flight occurred in 2008–09, with yet another side he had represented as a footballer, Paços de Ferreira.
-However, on 14 October 2009, he left for Vitória S.C. to take the place of the sacked Nelo Vingada, signing until summer 2011.
+However, on 14 October 2009, he left for Vitória de Guimarães to take the place of the sacked Nelo Vingada, signing until summer 2011.

 In late April 2010, Paulo Sérgio reached an agreement to succeed Carlos Carvalhal at the helm of Sporting CP, effective as of July.
-After dispatching FC Nordsjælland of Denmark in the UEFA Europa League, he made his league debut on 14 August, suffering a 1–0 defeat at Paços.
+After dispatching Nordsjælland of Denmark in the UEFA Europa League, he made his league debut on 14 August, suffering a 1–0 defeat at Paços.

-On 26 February 2011, following a 0–2 home loss against S.L.
-Benfica in the league, and Europa League elimination at the hands of Rangers, with Sporting also out of domestic cup contention and trailing FC Porto by 23 points in the league, Paulo Sérgio's contract was mutually terminated.
+On 26 February 2011, following a 0–2 home loss against Benfica in the league, and Europa League elimination at the hands of Rangers, with Sporting also out of domestic cup contention and trailing Porto by 23 points in the league, Paulo Sérgio's contract was mutually terminated.